 The SAU considers a capital asset to be an asset whose cost equals or exceeds \$500 and has a useful life of greater than two years.
 Assets are depreciated using the straight-line method over the course of their useful life.
-The SAU had no current year additions and depreciation expense of \$1,856, resulting in a net decrease in capital assets of \$1,856.
+The SAU had current year additions of \$12,358 and depreciation expense of \$4,119, resulting in a net increase in capital assets of \$8,239.
 See Note 3 in the notes to the basic financial statements for additional information on the capital assets activity.